shinoobu/My-Portfolio/index.md

 This is what I did in course: CSCI 580 at University of Southern California

-In the six homework of this course, we built a Gz library.
+In the six individual homework of this course, we built a Gz library.
 Followings are implemented:

 *   Pixel Drawing
 *   LEE Algorithm